 Professional and Business Programs

-In the business arena, New Justice has trained Human Resource personnel for both government and private sector clients in using mediation to handle employee disputes including Equal Employment Opportunity/Discrimination matters.
+In the business arena, New Justice Services has trained human resources personnel for both government and private sector clients to use mediation to handle employee disputes including Equal Employment Opportunity/discrimination matters.

 Interpersonal Conflict Resolution Skills:

-The 12 hour “Understanding Conflict-Communications Skills for Resolving Conflicts Peacefully” program is the basis of New Justice Services’ training for Students, Teachers, Parents, “At-Risk” Youth, Justice System personnel and Business people.
-This core material is re-organized to meet each group’s particular needs.
+The twelve hour “Understanding Conflict-Communications Skills for Resolving Conflicts Peacefully” program is the basis of New Justice Services’ training for students, teachers, parents, at-risk youth, justice system personnel and business people.
+This core material is tailored to meet each group’s needs.

 Anger Management and Violence Prevention Programming

-As a specialized offshoot of this Interpersonal training, New Justice provides Anger Management and Violence Prevention for Schools, and Businesses and the Juvenile Justice System.
-This training focuses on personal Anger Management techniques or Crisis Management and preventing violence within an organization.
+As a specialized offshoot of interpersonal conflict resolution skills training, New Justice Services provides anger management and violence prevention programs for schools, businesses, and the juvenile justice system.
+This training focuses on personal anger management techniques or crisis management and preventing violence within an organization.

-New Justice provides Anger Management Training to “at-risk” youth through a Pro-Social Skills program offered in cooperation with the Probation Department in Onondaga County and to the Syracuse City School District students.
+New Justice Services provides anger management training to “at-risk” youth through a Pro-Social Skills Program offered in cooperation with the Probation Department in Onondaga County and the Syracuse City School District.